Owaisyaseen123/DMS-form/README.md

 ## 📜 Description

-This project demonstrates basic C++ concepts including:
+This project demonstrates basic C++ concepts includings:
 * **Classes and Objects**: `DataSystem` (base class) and `SearchSystem` (derived class) are used to encapsulate data and functionality.
 * **Inheritance**: `SearchSystem` inherits from `DataSystem` to reuse and extend its features.
 * **Arrays**: Used to store student roll numbers and names.